areebamoosa/areebamoosa/README.md

 - 👯 I’m looking to collaborate on computer science projects.
 - 💬 Ask me about anything!
 - 📫 How to reach me: areebamoosa153@gmail.com
-- ⚡ Hobbies: Photography, Coding, Reading & Enjoying with Friedns
+- ⚡ Hobbies: Photography, Coding, Reading & Enjoying with friends.